-Revised model "NEETs training experts"
+Revised and simplified model: "NEETs training NEETs on a European level"

-The "NEETs training experts" model is based on the general approach of N4N trainings as piloted during the project lifetime, i. e.
+The "NEETs training NEETs on a European level" model is based on the general approach of N4N trainings as piloted during the project lifetime, i. e.

 - the local pilots in which learners with fewer opportunities (NEETs) and staff that works with this group of learners follow parts of the ReACT/N4N curriculum, learn new tools/methods and are ideally prepared to act as a trainer after the pilot and - in a second step, the participants of the local pilots had the opportunity to take part in a similar training with the same target groups but with participants from different European countries.
 During these trainings, the participants with fewer opportunities acted partly as trainers themselves.